Fermi Sets: Universal and interpretable neural architectures for fermions

 For a \emph{fixed} choice of $\bm\eta(\bm R)$, the expressivity of Eq.~\eqref{eq:phi-eta-product} is carried entirely by the symmetric factors $\phi_k(\bm R)$.
 In practice, these are implemented by permutation-invariant neural networks---such as Deep Sets or Transformers---which are known to be universal approximators for continuous symmetric functions on compact domains.
 Thus, once a signature encoder is chosen, increasing the capacity of the symmetric networks $\phi_k$ alone suffices to systematically improve the approximation of $\psi(\bm R)$.
 If $\phi_k$ are allowed to be fully general, $\psi(\bm R)$ can be approximated to arbitrary accuracy.
 Concrete network implementations of our architecture Eq.~\eqref{eq:phi-eta-product} will be presented later.

-While the use of signature encoders in our architecture Eq.\eqref{eq:phi-eta-product} guarantees universality, fixing $\bm\eta(\bm R)$ also introduces an inductive bias: some fermionic wavefunctions may be harder to represent than others within a given choice of antisymmetric bases.
+While the prescribed signature encoders---Eqs.\eqref{eq:eta-1D-vandermonde}, \eqref{eq:etaC-vandermonde} and \eqref{eq:eta_k}---guarantee universality of our architecture Eq.\eqref{eq:phi-eta-product}, fixing $\bm\eta(\bm R)$ also introduces a strong inductive bias: some fermionic wavefunctions are harder to represent than others within a given choice of $\bm\eta(\bm R)$.
 From a practical and physical perspective, it is natural to go one step further and allow the antisymmetric basis functions themselves to be \emph{learnable}.
 As we show below, choosing $\eta_k(\bm R)$ to be learnable leads to neural architectures that retain the universality guaranteed above, while offering far greater flexibility and physical interpretability in applications to interacting fermion problems.

 Since Eq.~\eqref{eq:phi-eta-product} explicitly factors fermionic wavefunctions into antisymmetric and symmetric components, we refer to it as a \emph{parity-graded} representation.
 Correspondingly, we call its neural network implementation \emph{Fermi Sets}: ``Fermi'' refers to the antisymmetric cores $\bm\eta$ (fixed or learnable) that enforces Fermi statistics, while ``Sets'' refers to the symmetric factors $\bm\phi$ that process particle coordinates as an unordered set.